melosso/portway/README.md

 Secrets format: `{env}-ConnectionString` and `{env}-ServerName`

+### Application Identity

+If you're pointing a **Proxy** endpoint at something inside your network, you’ll want to double-check what identity the application will be running under.
+If the upstream service expects Windows Authentication (NTLM) and you haven't changed the application identity, the call may fail or authenticate as the wrong user.
+In setups where NTLM is unavoidable, assign the Application Pool to a domain account based on the principle of least privilege.

 ### Protecting Secrets

 Portway automatically encrypts sensitive data in your environment settings files on startup.
 Connection strings and sensitive headers (containing words like "password", "secret", "token", etc.) are encrypted using RSA + AES hybrid encryption to keep your data safe at rest.